tomek7667/Copy-Request/README.md

     - [x] POST request with Content-Type `application/x-www-form-urlencoded`
     - [x] POST request with Content-Type `multipart/form-data` that will support selecting a file at `"<path_to_file>"`.
 In JS via `new FormData()`
     - [x] Commented generated code, commented loop with the request with example array or loaded from a file wordlist
+    - [ ] Create an express JS server that will allow to test manually each request
     - [ ] Some unit tests that verify the parsing process with different scenarios
     - [ ] CI pipeline that runs the unit tests.
     - [ ] Add optional headers filtering